 However, things have evolved in a way that opens the door to exploring many new opportunities.
 Like it happened with vinyls some time ago, those generations used to an almost digital world, see some extra value in all these “old tangible things”.
 But let’s not think that they just adore vintage stuff.
 No, that’s not it.
 It’s the fact that print offers something different.
 Something that a blog or a website cannot deliver.
 It’s the possibility of collecting nice, valuable things.

-So, lesson number one: there is another way to think about everything.
+So, lesson number one for the publishing industry: there is another way to think about everything.
 We just need to change our point of view.
 Therefore it is worthwhile to question our own assumptions sometimes.

 It is about the format, but also about the content